RuiL1904/Block-Knight/README.md

 ## Possible problems

-In case you get a mpv error, you'll need to install it (since It was used to play audio inside the game).
+In case you get an mpv error, you'll need to install it (it was used to play audio inside the game).
 Follow the instructions here: [mpv.io/installation](https://mpv.io/installation/)

 # Developed by: